 Step 4: Dig your post holes

 We planned to sink the posts 3’ deep for our 6’ fence.
-This depth can vary slightly depending on the amount of wind your fence will have to stand up against, but generally, it’s best to sink them between 1/3 and 1/2 as deep as the above ground finished height.
+This depth can vary depending on the height of your fence and the amount of wind your fence will have to stand up against, but generally, it’s best to sink them between 1/4 and 1/3 as deep as the above ground finished height.

-This can be done at the same time as you pour the concrete, but we chose to level and plum (line up) the posts first and secure them with stakes before we poured the concrete.
-We used a 4’ level and secured the post when it was in position with two stakes and double-headed nails (for easier removal).
+This can be done at the same time as you pour the concrete, but we chose to level and plumb (line up vertically) the posts first and secure them with stakes before we poured the concrete.
+We used a 4’ level and secured the post, once it was in position, with two stakes and double-headed nails (for easier removal).
 We didn’t worry about the height of the posts (they were all above the 6’ mark), and they will be cut down to the right height later.

 Step 6: Pour your concrete

 There are a few different ways to do this.
 The cement can be premixed according to the directions on the bag, or you can mix it directly in the ground, which is what we chose to do.
-To mix it in the ground, simply empty half of one bag per hole—distributing it evenly, pour in water until it is the right consistency, and repeat the process with the second half of the bag, filling each hole.
+To mix it in the ground, fill the hole 1/3 full of water and then simply empty one bag into the hole—mixing it evenly.
 If you use this method, make sure you don’t add too much water, or you will wash out too much of the cement mix.
-Conversely, not enough water will prevent the concrete from setting up properly.

 Step 7: Remove your stakes

-There is probably the perfect time to remove the stakes—after the concrete has started to set, but still soft enough to pull them out.
+There is probably the perfect time to remove the stakes—after 30 minutes when the concrete has started to set.
 We missed that window.
 Rookie mistake, I guess.
 After we pulled out the nails, we just used the sledge hammer to break them off at ground-level.

 Step 8: Stain your posts